The National Climate Assessment

 [The] Development of effective policies to abate, mitigate, and cope with global change will rely on greatly improved scientific understanding of global environmental processes and on our ability to distinguish human-induced from natural global change.

-If 27 years ago understanding climate change was pressing, today it is critical.
+If three decades ago understanding climate change was pressing, today it is critical.
 USGCRP produces the NCA and other special reports to address this challenge.

 Who uses the National Climate Assessment and how?